 When the brain’s reward circuit becomes accustomed to frequent cocaine use, it changes the brain’s expectation of pleasure and reward.
 Once cocaine is no longer in a person’s system, the brain must adjust to lower levels of dopamine—and lower chemical expectations of reward.
 Understandably, detoxifying this drug from the body will be an unpleasant process.
 Depression is a common cocaine withdrawal symptom, as dopamine levels are reduced.
 This depression is often accompanied by weariness and fatigue, not to mention an inability to feel sexual arousal, and anhedonia—the inability to experience pleasurable sensations.
 It affects a person’s ability to take pleasure in things they used to enjoy doing.
 Cocaine withdrawal also includes a highly increased risk of suicide, and in some withdrawal cases—particularly if the patient has co-occurring disorders, a history of depression, self-harm, or suicidal ideation or attempts—it is recommended that the patient’s withdrawal be monitored at a detoxification facility, like Soul Surgery.

-Cocaine withdrawal also causes slowed thinking and movement, and a difficulty concentrating.
+Cocaine withdrawal also causes slowed thinking and movement, and difficulty concentrating.
 When your brain has gotten used to the intense focus of cocaine use, as it adjusts to detoxification, the mind has trouble focusing on tasks.
-Increased appetite (due to cocaine’s suppression of appetite), nightmares, and insomnia are also common withdrawal symptoms; common physical symptoms include muscle aches, nerve pain, tremors, and chills.
-More serious physical symptoms can lead to high blood pressure, heart damage, or even a heart attack.
+The increased appetite (due to cocaine’s suppression of appetite), nightmares, and insomnia are also common withdrawal symptoms; common physical symptoms include muscle aches, nerve pain, tremors, and chills.
+More severe physical symptoms can lead to high blood pressure, heart damage, or even a heart attack.

 But those in recovery don’t have to undergo these painful transitions alone.
-Fortunately, there are methods to cope with cocaine addiction and cocaine withdrawal, through treatments offered at Soul Surgery in Scottsdale, Arizona.
-Soul Surgery offers cognitive-behavioral therapy in a strong, therapeutic community, supported by a licensed professional medical team trained in substance abuse.
+Fortunately, there are methods to cope with cocaine addiction and cocaine withdrawal through treatments offered at Soul Surgery Rehab in Scottsdale, Arizona.
+Soul Surgery provides cognitive-behavioral therapy in a robust and therapeutic community, supported by a licensed professional medical team trained in substance abuse.
 Through a full-package approach with counseling, therapy, medication-assisted treatment if necessary, and many other services offered through Soul Surgery’s fully licensed Intensive Outpatient Programs (IOP), Partial Hospitalization Programs (PHP) and Outpatient (OP) programs, those experiencing withdrawal from cocaine, or other drugs, can receive the help they need at Soul Surgery.